 These neutralise the presence of bacteria, helping to restore balance and reduce symptoms.

 There are several different types of antibiotic, and each is adept at tackling a particular type of infection.
 Metronidazole (also known by the brand name Flagyl) is currently the first line option for bacterial vaginosis.

 Metronidazole, the active ingredient in Flagyl, works by stopping the bacteria causing the infection from generating self-sustaining DNA material.
 Once the growth capacity bacteria is disabled, it is no longer able to repair itself, and eventually killed off by the antibiotic.

 Side effects may include dizziness, diarrhoea, stomach pain and headaches.

 Can I take them with other medications?

 Flagyl may cause interactions with other types of medicine.
-You can find out more on this subject by consulting the relevant information leaflets, or asking your prescriber.
+You can find out more by consulting the patient information leaflet, or asking your prescriber.
 Always tell your doctor which other medications you are taking during consultation.